Budgeting Case Study: How I Increased My Savings by 105% in 1 Hour

 You can do the same thing for your budget.
 You don’t have to earn six figures a year or deprive yourself of your favorite things to significantly increase your savings.

-The 3-Steps to Using “The Bulk Budgeting Technique” to Dramatically Increase Your Savings
+The 3-Steps to Using "The Bulk Budgeting Technique" To Dramatically Increase Your Savings

 There are 3 steps to The Bulk Budgeting Technique.

-Step 3: Track your progress every day.
-Here’s why this technique works so well.
 You prioritize saving right from the beginning.

 You don’t save what remains.
 You spend what remains after saving.

 You focus on bulk spending which means you buy enough to last you a few months rather than a few days or weeks.
-The Bulk Budgeting technique is not limiting; it’s freeing.

 Step #1: Understand Savings Potential